-(i) Impairment for credit losses on loans and advances
+(i) Impairment of loans and advances

-The Bank reviews its loan portfolios to assess specific and collective impairment at each reporting date.
-In determining whether an impairment loss should be recorded, the Bank makes judgements as to whether there is any observable data indicating an impairment trigger and followed by a measurable decrease in the estimated future cash flows.
+The Group reviews its loan portfolios to assess specific and collective impairment at each reporting date.
+In determining whether an impairment loss should be recorded, the Group makes judgements as to whether there is any observable data indicating an impairment trigger and followed by a measurable decrease in the estimated future cash flows.
 This evidence may include observable data indicating that there has been an adverse change in the payment status of borrowers in a group.
 Management uses estimates based on historical loss experience for loans with credit risk characteristics and objective evidence of impairment similar to those in the portfolio when estimating its future cash flows.

 The methodology and assumptions used for estimating both the amount and the timing of future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.
+The assessment takes into account risk concentrations and economic data, (including levels of unemployment, real estate price indices, country risk, and the performance of different individual groups.